zbalkan/eolchecker/README.md

 EOL Checker is a simple application which gathers EOL information for software and hardware and allows you to query locally.

+The latest version is `0.1`.

+**Note** On the first use and after 7 days of expiry period, the database will be updated automatically.
+This is by design and cause slow start due to data download and database initiation.

 ## Getting Started

 Install using pip